T

 Insider tips

-• Domestic flights are often the most time-efficient way to cover long distances; book in advance for better prices, especially with airlines like Wingo or Viva Air.
+• Domestic flights are surprisingly affordable and often the most efficient way to cover long distances, especially between major cities.

-• While credit cards are accepted in larger establishments, carry cash (Colombian Pesos) for smaller vendors, markets, and rural areas.
+• While credit cards are accepted in larger establishments, carrying cash is essential for smaller vendors, local markets, and rural areas.